Tracking Trump’s criminal charges and lawsuits - and where they stand

 The indictments allege Mr Trump recklessly handled sensitive materials he had access to as president, storing classified files in the bathroom and shower at his Florida club.
 Mr Trump was also recorded at one of his New Jersey properties in 2021 appearing to brag about possessing a “highly confidential” Pentagon document regarding hypothetical battle plans against Iran.

 The former president pleaded not guilty in early August.
-He will go on trial in May of 2024.
+He will go on trial 20 May 2024.

 A New York ‘catch and kill’ scheme involving hush money, porn stars, and tabloids